 Palme d’Or: Blue Is the Warmest Color / La Vie d’Adèle by Abdellatif Kechiche (Note: the jury made a point of giving the Palme d’Or to Kechiche and the film’s two leading ladies, Adèle Exarchopoulos and Léa Seydoux)

-Grand Prix: Inside Llewyn Davies by Joel and Ethan Coen
+Grand Prix: Inside Llewyn Davis by Joel and Ethan Coen

 Jury Prize: Like Father, Like Son by Kore-eda Hirokazu

 Best Director: Amat Escalante for Heli